mindspore-ai/models/research/audio/fcn-4/README.md

 ### 1. Download and preprocess the dataset

-1. down load the classification dataset (for instance, MagnaTagATune Dataset, Million Song Dataset, etc)
+1. down load the classification dataset (for instance, MagnaTagATune Dataset, link: https://mirg.city.ac.uk/codeapps/the-magnatagatune-dataset, etc)
 2. Extract the dataset
 3. The information file of each clip should contain the label and path.
 Please refer to the annotations_final.csv in MagnaTagATune Dataset.
 4. The provided pre-processing script use MagnaTagATune Dataset as an example.
 Please modify the code accprding to your own need.